 There’s nothing worse for a visitor than arriving on time only to be left waiting in the lobby because their host doesn't know they're there.
 A VMS solves this problem with instant, real-time notifications.
 As soon as a guest checks in, the system automatically alerts their host via Slack, Teams, or email.
 This seamless communication ensures that no one is left stranded and that meetings start on time.
 It improves internal coordination and allows your team to greet their guests promptly, creating a more organized and welcoming environment for everyone.
 This level of integrated communication is key to a smoothly run office.

-What to Look For in a Visitor Management System
+Must-Have Features in a Visitor Management System

 Choosing the right visitor management system can feel like a big decision, but it really comes down to a few key features that separate a clunky system from a seamless one.
 The goal is to find a tool that not only strengthens your security but also makes life easier for your visitors, your front-desk team, and your employees.
 A great system should feel like a natural extension of your office, not another complicated piece of tech to manage.